-In this unit students study aspects of Australian identity evident in contemporary drama practice.
-This may also involve exploring the work of selected drama practitioners and associated performance styles.
-This unit focuses on the use and documentation of the processes involved in constructing a devised solo or ensemble performance.
-Students create, present and analyse a performance based on a person, an event, an issue, a place, an artwork, a text and/or an icon from a contemporary or historical Australian context.
+Students explore the work of selected contemporary drama practitioners, including Australian practitioners, and their associated performance styles.
+They focus on the application and documentation of play-making techniques involved in constructing a devised solo or ensemble performance.
+Students create, present and analyse a performance they devise based on any of the following: a person, an event, an issue, a place, an artwork, a piece of music, a text or an icon from a contemporary or historical Australian context.

-- 1. Using Australia as inspiration

-- 2. Presenting a devised performance

-- 3. Analysing a devised performance

-- 4. Analysing an Australian drama performance
+- 1. Using Australia as inspiration - 2.
+Presenting a devised performance - 3.
+Analysing and evaluating a devised performance - 4.
+Analysing and evaluating an Australian drama performance